Anyone who is impatient to try out the new British Airways Club Suite should hope that it doesn’t go the way of United’s Polaris.

-Things have improved since then and United now has a special Polaris mini-site that tracks the extent of the refit across the long-haul fleet.
+Things have improved since then.
 Looking at it today, Polaris is fitted on 68% of the long haul fleet.
 The goal is to have the new business class seat on all aircraft by the end of 2020.

 The Polaris seat is based on the Optima product designed by Priestmangoode.
 It is an angled seat in alternating configurations, meaning that some seats are more private than others due to the location of the side table.

 The good news is that United actually flies many of these aircraft to London.
 The transatlantic market is one of the most competitive in the world and London-New York is the only billion dollar route.
 Whilst American Airlines and Delta Air Lines have joint ventures with British Airways and Virgin Atlantic respectively, United flies alone.
 This means that in order to compete, United needs to offer its most competitive product.

 United retrofits 767s in premium configuration

 To achieve this, United has been retrofitting 21 of its Boeing 767 aircraft into a super-premium configuration, increasing the amount of Polaris business class seats and introducing a premium economy cabin.
 At the same time, it is cutting back sharply on standard economy seating.

 In total, the aircraft will have:

 22 premium economy seats

 52 regular economy seats (very, very small)